 So, seriously, dump your dry and wet ingredients together in a bowl and mix for two minutes and that’s it for prep.
-I like a really pink cake, so I dropped a few drops of red food coloring in, but totally your choice.
+I like to be really literal with my desserts and wanted it to be obvious right away that it was a watermelon cake, so I dropped a few drops of red food coloring in, but totally your choice.

-Pour into a greased 9 x 13 pan (I’m partial to Baker’s Joy myself — nothing ever sticks and it doesn’t leave any kind of sticky residue on your pan and most stores carry it by the Pam) and bake at 350° for 35-38 minutes.
+Pour into a greased 9 x 13 pan (I’m partial to Baker’s Joy myself — nothing ever sticks and it doesn’t leave any kind of sticky residue on your pan.
+Most stores carry it by the Pam) and bake at 350° for 35-38 minutes.

 Then frost away!
 I used three cans of Duncan Hines Whipped frosting because in my dream world every cake is equal parts cake and frosting, but if you have more reasonable frosting expectations, one frosting can would definitely do the trick.
 I used 15 drops of food coloring total to get it green and sprinkled the top with some white pearl sprinkles for flair (I got these in a spring sprinkle kit at Meijer, but you can find something similar here.)
 Then serve it up and enjoy!

-I think this Watermelon Sheet Cake could be awesome if you changed it up using jello flavor/cake mix flavor combos as well!
+I changed up this Watermelon Sheet Cake for a fall twist as a customizable Tailgate Cake and I’ll definitely be trying it with some other Jello flavors.
 Any other combinations you’d like to see/try?
 I’d love to hear in the comments.

 - 1 box of white cake mix